-I write and talk about feedback a lot.
-That's largely because I think most of us get it wrong.
+I write and talk about feedback a lot because I think most of us get it wrong.

 - We don't ask for the feedback we really need.
 (When I rule the world, I will decree an end to "let me know what you think" requests for review).

 - We don't give feedback that makes the piece and the writer better.
 (But, boy, do we revel in finding errors!)

 - We forget that feedback is more about the person giving it than anything else.
 (Because we filter your work through our lens.)

 We need to give positive feedback so our teammates learn the traits of writing that work and start to feel successful and confident.
 Writers who feel beaten down respond in one of two ways:

 - Phoning it in: producing lackluster work super fast

 - Taking forever: producing lackluster work by thrashing around with endless revisions that don't make the piece better